StarpTech/profiling-nodejs/README.md

 - [Shapes and Inline Caches](https://mathiasbynens.be/notes/shapes-ics) - JavaScript engine fundamentals: Shapes and Inline Caches
 - [Flame Graphs](http://www.brendangregg.com/flamegraphs.html) — Explanation of what are flame graphs and what types exist.
 - [Ready, Steady, Crash!](https://medium.com/ft-product-technology/ready-steady-crash-eeae63e89a77) A briefly introduction in artillery and load testing in general.
+- [v8-perf](https://github.com/thlorenz/v8-perf) - Excellent resource to get a deep understanding how to write efficient code on v8.

 ### Blog of V8 Javascript Engine
 > https://v8project.blogspot.com/